-When you create a domain, you specify the OpenAPI Specification version of this domain,
+When you create a domain, you specify the specification version of the domain,

-openapi: 3.0.0.
-Use the same OpenAPI version as in your APIs – SwaggerHub supports cross-referencing only within the same OpenAPI version.
+asyncapi: 2.x.x.
+Use the same specification version as in your APIs – SwaggerHub supports cross-referencing only within the same specification and version.

-The OpenAPI version defines the domain syntax and the available component types.
+The specification version defines the domain syntax and the available component types.

-Existing domains without the OpenAPI version identifier are assumed to be
+Existing domains without a version identifier are assumed to be

 info section is optional, but it can be used to give your domain a

-description and developer contact information.
+description and developer contact information, as shown in the example below.
 SwaggerHub displays this information in the interactive documentation and in MY hub.